 Living with other people

-- Avoid contact with other people living in the same home as you.
+- Avoid contact with other people living in the same home.
 Do not be in the same room as them.

 - Sleep in your own room and use a dedicated bathroom and toilet (if available).

 - Keep your door closed.
 You can open your window for fresh air.

 - Avoid sharing towels, toiletries and other household items with others in your house.

 - Wash clothes and bed linen in a separate load, using a hot wash cycle.

 - Do not use the kitchen when other people are in the room.
 Eat your meals in your room.